Many companies operate in multiple regions and countries and need to report on their fixed assets based on various legal and valuation frameworks.

 This is possible with standard SAP reports, or with customer developed reports from the ACDOCA table, if there are more complex requirements.

-Accounting - Financial Accounting - General Ledger - Information System - General Ledger Reports - Financial Statement / Cash Flow - General - Actual/Actual Comparisons - Financial Statement: Ledger Comparison.
+Accounting - Financial Accounting - General Ledger - Information System - General Ledger Reports - Financial Statement / Cash Flow - General - Actual/Actual Comparisons - Financial Statement: Ledger Comparison

-It is also possible to implement alternative solutions:
+You can also implement alternative solutions:

 b.
 Implement a very complicated solution to create additional company codes with the local FY variant, and develop a program to replicate all fixed asset postings to these company codes, which will be used for reporting.
 There was an additional paid tool from SAP called Asset Accounting Multiple Calendar Tool, available in previous SAP releases, which automates as much as possible the postings to these “mirror” company codes, but it is not available with S/4HANA.
 Still, it is possible to develop a similar custom solution, but it would be a major development effort.